madchap/graylog-collector-zabbix/README.md

 ```

 ### Import the template
-And let the discovery rules a little time.

 ### Link the template
 You can link it to the Zabbix server itself if you wish, or anywhere for that matter.
+Lt the discovery rules a little time.

 ### Notes
 Return codes taken from source code backends/registry.go, except for code 99, which indicates an inactive collector.
 Hopefully, the time to catch that before it dissapears.